 Despite the headlines, phishing and ransomware remains a disproportionate problem for small businesses.
-Coveware reports that 40% of ransomware attacks were against smaller companies with 1 to 100 employees.
+Recent reports show that 40% of ransomware attacks were against smaller companies with 1 to 100 employees.
 Small companies are much less likely to have adequate backups or the financial resources to make a full recovery following a ransomware attack.

 Business Email Compromise (BEC)

 Stay alert to emails which are the most common way that cyber criminals carry out a Business Email Compromise scam.
 These can include:

 - Spoof emails of account or website.
 Slight variations on legitimate addresses can fool victims into thinking fake accounts are authentic.

 - Phishing emails.
 These messages look as if they are from a trusted sender to trick victims into revealing confidential information or wiring money to a fraud account.

 - Malware.
 Malicious software can infiltrate company networks and gain access to legitimate email threads and let criminals gain undetected access to data, including passwords and financial account information.